AvaIre/docs/heroku-guide.md

 <a name="hosting-from-source-prerequisites"></a>
 ### Prerequisites

-> {tip} This guide assumes you already have a basic understanding of how Heroku works, and how to fill in the config.yml file/environment variables.
+> {tip} This guide assumes you already have a basic understanding of how Heroku works, how to fill in the config.yml file/environment variables and that you have a Heroku account.
->
-> Also it's required that you have a Heroku account.
 >
 > It's however not required to have a credit card linked to it, but it's recommended so you have enough hours to keep AvaIre working throughout the month.

 <a name="hosting-from-source-software"></a>